whage/whage.github.io/_posts/2018-12-29-which-way-forward.md

 # Security / ethical hacking / penetration testing
 The emphasis is on finding unknown weaknesses in systems.
 You get to break systems and they pay you for it!
-Requires deep knowledge of the OS and computer networks which is are interesting and broad topics.
+Requires deep knowledge of the OS and computer networks which are interesting and broad topics.
 Continuous learning is a key aspect of the work.
 There is a constant race against the opposite side.
 Securing digital information is increasingly important as everything around us is getting digitized.
 Good security professionals will probably be in great demand.
 It also feels like black magic.